 - Timeframe- The dates are to be agreed upon with the specific Johns Hopkins department and experts with the observer to determine a one (1) to two (2) week period timeframe.
 One week is defined as five (5) work days, Monday-Friday.
 The maximum length of an observership is 2 weeks.

-- Fees and Costs- The approximate cost for an observership is based on the JHI standard rates and policies.
+- Fees and Costs- The approximate cost for an observership is based on the Johns Hopkins International (JHI) standard rates and policies.
 More detailed payment information will be provided at a later step in the application process.

 - Accommodations- Any travel related expenses, including airfare, hotel accommodation, meals, and transportation will be at your own expense.